-This course guides the student to understand the principles of principles of visual communication and connection with the issuance of the same product in printed form or move.
-The course also explains the interest of visual communication in the same life there as an ordinary human being or employees.
-This course will quide students produce projects that are more visually make sense.
-Students will be guided in understanding the various perspectives see the concept of visual visual communication and development history, its importance from the perspective of various cultures and their application in publishing something.
-This course helps students become more critical and sensitive to the use of color, layout, form and selection tona in attracting attention and leave the meaning to the audience.
+This course will guide the students understand the basic principles of visual communication and relationship with publishing products either in print or on the move.
+This course also explains the importance of visual communication in human life.
+This course will guide students to produce projects that are visually more meaningful.
+Students will be guided in understanding various concepts of visual perspective view, the history of visual communication and its development, its importance from the perspective of different cultures and their application in a publication.
+This course will help students to become more critical and sensitive in the use of color. layout, design and selection of tones in attracting attention and leave a meaning to the audience.